Inversion-NL/me.zwave/README.md

 Changelog:

 0.0.8
-* Added power metering for the 05461, can someone test this?
 * Added support for the 054375
 * Added support for the 064394
 * Added support for the 064367